 If you know how you want to be buried after your death, make your memorial preferences known by completing our Last Wishes Planner, a free estate planning form available exclusively from Pennyborn.com.
 The surviving next of kin usually have no knowledge of their deceased loved oneís memorial preferences.
 In addition, it is very difficult for most people to make these types of decisions while grieving.By using last wishes planners and leaving instructions for your final arrangements in writing, you can ensure your instructions regarding burial or cremation are followed.
 It may also ease the burden on your family if you make your funeral service arrangements in advance.

 If there is not enough property in the estate of the deceased to pay funeral and burial expenses, financial assistance may be available.
 See burial assistance.

 Burial of Cremated Remains

 If the deceased was cremated, the cremated remains can still receive a burial.
 Cremation urns can be buried in a cemetery plot in a traditional in ground burial.
 Mausoleums also offer the option of having cremated remains entombed in an above ground burial.
 A headstone, grave marker or plaque can be erected on the burial plot or mausoleum wall.
+For examples of inscriptions, see our list of Memorable Epitaphs.
 One of the primary reasons for burial of cremated remains is to provide a permanent memorial that family and friends can visit.A columbarium holds cremation urns or cremated remains.
 A columbarium can be a wall within a mausoleum, an entire building or a freestanding monument of cremation niches in a garden or cemetery.

 In Ground or Earth Burial